leaysgur/slides/docs/vuefes_jp-2025/index.md

 - You can start from today:
   - Handle duplicate issues, comment on Discussions, help with repros
   - Add missing docs, or just fix typos
-  - Make CI logs more readable
+  - Make CI logs more readable, perf improvement
   - etc...
 - Just post your feedback!
-  - Especially positive, it helps me a lot! 🥰
+  - Especially positive, it helps us a lot! 🥰

 Still, I recommend to understand the project culture before jumping in.
-Some are welcoming, others have high standards.
+Some are welcoming, others have (high) standards.

 ---